Forex Broker Marketing Plan: 11 Strategic Tips for the Win

 Influencer marketing

-In today’s day and age, you can do a lot worse than teaming up with influencers who have a broad reach and who’ve proven themselves to be competent content creators.
+Nowadays, you can do a lot worse than teaming up with influencers who have a broad reach and who’ve proven themselves to be competent content creators.
 This is one of the most overlooked methods of marketing in online CFD trading, which has traditionally relied most heavily on Introducing Brokers and affiliates to market the services of online brokers.

-But if you want to move with the times, then influencers have a lot to recommend to you.
+However, if you want to stay current, then influencers have a lot to recommend to them.
 They come with their own captive audiences of followers who are constantly growing, and they do all the hard work of content creation and curation themselves.
-Finance podcasts and YouTube channels have been a rapidly growing segment in recent years as consumers prefer to get their news and trading-related content via this type of channel rather than traditional financial television.

 Social media marketing

-An organic following is hard to fake, and the easiest way to grow one is to actually add value for your followers.
-The immediacy of this medium demands a softer touch.
+Even if you don’t have a view, share and repost solid content from other creators that may provide a good discussion of a recent event (e.g, Trump’s tariffs, the last FOMC meeting, or the jobs report).
+You can also add value by providing an accessible digest of everything currently influencing the markets.
+An organic following is hard to fake, and the easiest way to grow one is to actually offer something useful that saves people time.
+Remember that the immediacy of this medium requires a gentler approach.
 Don’t use social media to hammer a corporate message home.
-Use it to share useful things and to participate in conversations, the way it was intended.
+Use it to share useful information and participate in conversations, as intended.

 And if you do have something to promote, let it be something that you’re giving away for free, such as your new technical analysis course, for example, or some insights about US stocks gleaned from your new stock analysis tool.
-In this way, you can repurpose content you’ve created for other parts of your online presence, such as your corporate blog, a new ebook, or an interview in the financial press with your CEO, and splash the most catchy parts of it in condensed form on your social media channels.
+In this way, you can reuse content you’ve created for other parts of your online presence, such as your corporate blog, a new ebook, or an interview in the financial press with your CEO, and splash the most catchy parts of it in condensed form on your social media channels.

 Search engine optimization (SEO)

-Start by identifying the keywords that potential clients are most likely to use when searching for the services you offer.
+For those intent on going it alone, start by identifying the keywords that potential clients are most likely to use when searching for the services you offer.
 Include long-tail keywords that are more specific, such as “trade big tech stocks with zero commissions,” and use all these keywords strategically throughout your website.
 You can use titles, meta descriptions, headers, and main body content as opportunities to insert relevant keywords in a natural way that doesn’t seem forced.

-Email marketing
+Email marketing and smartphone messages

 Make your messaging punchy and topical, using your subject lines to encourage a high open rate.
-But don’t overdo it, there’s a fine line between regular informative emails that clients look forward to receiving and a deluge of salesy unread messages that are a chore to work through and are doomed to remain unread.
+But don’t overdo it; there’s a fine line between regular informative emails that clients look forward to receiving and a deluge of salesy messages that are a chore to work through and are doomed to remain unread.

-PR campaigns
+PR campaigns & sponsorships

-PR campaigns and sponsorships play a vital role in promoting the brand image and reputation of FX and CFD brokerages.
-Sponsoring events and personalities, from football clubs and their star athletes to Formula 1 teams and their drivers, is a tried and tested way to get your logo into public awareness.
-This generates a positive association with your brand in the minds of potential clients, often before they themselves even know they’re potential clients!
+Sponsoring events and personalities, from football clubs and their star athletes to Formula 1 teams and their drivers, is a proven way to increase your logo’s visibility in the public eye.
+This generates a positive association with your brand in the minds of potential clients, often before they themselves even know they’re potential clients.
+It’s the widest marketing net you can cast, as you have very little control over who is exposed to your branding, but it has the effect of making your brand feel familiar to as large a group of people as possible.

 Sponsorships not only boost brand recognition and credibility but also provide you with an opportunity to showcase your products and services to a much wider audience.
-If you pick the right place to put your name, you can have access to the eyeballs of people who may not be actively searching for trading services at the moment, but who nevertheless belong to a broader demographic that is much more likely to use them.
+If you pick the right place to put your name, you can have access to the eyeballs of people who may not be actively searching for trading services at the moment, but who nevertheless belong to a broader demographic that’s much more likely to use them.

 Trading events and contests

-It pays to think outside of the box when it comes to these competitions if you don’t want them to come across as just another cynical exercise to increase volumes.
-Competitions that show you’re thinking differently can be a way to give a new spin to an old concept, as well as an opportunity to generate some positive publicity.
-An example of this would be a competition that incentivizes longevity in trading, such as the ability to maintain a positive P&L for a given period of time.
-Competitions geared around social good are another novel take on the competition concept.
-In this case, traders can be encouraged to out-trade each other, not for a cash sum or luxury prize, but for the opportunity to donate a pool of capital to the charity, or social program of their choice.
+An example of this would be a competition that incentivizes longevity in trading, such as maintaining a positive P&L for a given period of time, rather than maximizing trades.
+Competitions geared toward social good are another novel take on the competition concept.
+In this case, traders can be encouraged to out-trade each other, not for a cash sum or luxury prize, but for the opportunity to donate a pool of capital to the charity or social program of their choice.

 Social trading and money management services